 The idea that a trim makes your hair grow faster is a myth, but trims are essential when it comes to length retention.
 Split ends and single strand knots, which are common on curly and kinky hair types, weaken the ends of your hair and create more opportunity for breakage.
 Cutting anywhere from a quarter to a half of an inch every 6 to 12 weeks helps to keep your ends healthy.

 Tight elastic hair ties cause friction and tension that weakens your strands and leads to breakage.
 The negative effects of these accessories are magnified when you use them on wet hair which is more delicate.
 Instead opt for satin scrunchies or other damage-free alternatives for ponytail, bun, or puff styles.

 Use a wide toothed comb or detangling brush that is designed to be more gentle.
 Start at the ends and slowly make your way up to the roots.
-You can also add water and a hydrating product with slip, like the Ease Leave-In Conditioner to minimize breakage.
+You can also add water and a hydrating product with slip, like the Super Bloom 2-in-1 Pre-Poo/Deep Conditioner or the Ease Leave-In Conditioner to minimize breakage.

 Cotton and microfiber, commonly used to make bedding, can wreak havoc on your strands.
 These materials make your hair dry and frizzy, and your ends can get caught in the fibers and snap.
 With its smooth, silky fibers, satin is much gentler for your hair and limits the amount of damage and breakage you can incur while you slumber.Bonus Tip: Be mindful of your hair getting caught under the shoulder strap of your purse and rubbing against cotton or wool clothing (for example, tucking your hair into your scarf in the winter or wearing a hooded sweatshirt).
 These everyday actions that seem harmless can put unnecessary tension and stress on your delicate strands, and ultimately lead to breakage.